aisingapore/ai-practitioner-handbook/book/6-modelling/eval-metrics.md

 2. Precision = $\frac{TP}{TP+FP}$

-   Precision focus on finding positive cases
+   Definition: Out of the <u>positive predictions</u>, how many are correct.
+It focuses on finding positive cases

 3. Recall = $\frac{TP}{TP+FN}$

-   Recall focus on weeding out the negative cases
+   Definition: Out of the <u>actual positive</u>, how many are correct.
+It focuses on weeding out the negative cases

 4. F1 Score = 2 * $\frac{Precision * Recall}{Precision + Recall}$

    F1 score is the weighted mean of precision and recall

 Precision is more important than recall when you cannot afford to have any FP as compare to FN.
-Also, often assoicate with cost, when cost of acting is high but the cost of not acting is low, then precision is preferred.
+Often associate with cost, when cost of acting is high but the cost of not acting is low, then precision is preferred.

 Recall is more important than precision whe you cannot afford to have any FN as compare to FP.
 Recall is important when the opportunity cost of passing up is high.

-Example: Missing out to detect spam email is okay but missing out of detecting fraud or disease is high (use recall metrics).
+Example: Missing out to detect spam email is okay but missing out of detecting fraud or disease is high (use recall metrics for the latter).
 Finding as many spam email is desirable than missing out to detect spam email (use precision).

 If both Precision and Recall are equally important than F1 score should be used.
+There are variation of F1 score:
+- micro (globally by counting total positive)
+- macro (calculate f1 for each label then complete <u>unweighted</u> mean)
+- weighted (calculate f1 for each label then complete <u>weighted</u> mean)

+Use weighted f1 when data is unbalanced.

 5. Others common metrics